 - Ensure you don’t trigger the Finish – until you actually finish

 - When on course – if the points DON’T trigger – do not run around in circles trying to get it to trigger.
 Some phone GPS processors can drift and generally not be so good.
 Better branded phones are generally better.
-For the race I will correct these missed triggers (I can see your track hence I know you have been there!)
+I may be able to correct these missed triggers afterwards (I can see your track hence I know you have been there!)

 Background to MapRun